 Market correction of January 2022

 Most major indexes, including the S&P 500, declined more than 10% in the largest drop since the March 2020 onset of the COVID pandemic.
-At the time, the US was dealing with Omicron (a COVID variant), inflation (with the Fed indicating it would raise interest rates), and supply chain disruptions.
+At the time, the US was dealing with a new COVID variant, inflation (with the Fed indicating it would raise interest rates), and supply chain disruptions.

 What should you do during a market correction?

-A good investing strategy accounts for your current financial situation, goals, time horizon for reaching those goals, and risk tolerance.
+A good investing strategy accounts for your current financial situation, your time horizon, and your risk tolerance.
 The idea is to stick with that plan through the market’s peaks and valleys.
-This could help remove emotions from investing, so you don’t panic-sell at market lows, locking in losses and surrendering potential growth.
+A disciplined approach could help remove emotions from investing, so you don’t panic-sell at market lows, lock in losses, and surrender potential growth.
 Consider these other ideas for handling market volatility too.

 Prioritize building up a cash cushion

-Having emergency savings means you may not have to sell securities to raise cash to pay for expenses, should you lose your income or face a surprise bill.
-Fidelity suggests starting with $1,000, then building up 3 to 6 months’ worth of expenses.
+Having emergency savings means you may not have to sell investments to pay for expenses in the event you lose your income or face a surprise bill.
+Fidelity suggests starting with $1,000, then building up 3 to 6 months’ worth of essential expenses.

 Diversify

-Diversification means investing in a wide range of investments across and within stocks, bonds, and short-term investments like money market funds, to minimize risk.
-When you diversify, your exposure to any one type of asset may be limited.
-When one kind of asset is on the downswing, another one might be rising.
-This is likely to lead to a smoother investment experience over time.
-Keep in mind that diversification doesn’t ensure gains or guarantee against losses.
+Diversification means spreading your investments across a wide range of asset classes, including stocks, bonds, and short-term investments like money market funds, to help reduce risk.
+When you diversify, you limit your exposure to any single asset class.
+When one asset class is declining, another one might be rising.
+This could potentially lead to a smoother investment experience over time.
+Keep in mind that diversification doesn’t ensure gains or protect against losses.

 Rebalance

-Keep your target asset mix on track with periodic rebalancing, or making adjustments to the investments you hold and how much of each you have.
-If you don't rebalance, your portfolio could have a risk level that’s inconsistent with your goal and strategy.
+Keep your target asset mix on track with periodic rebalancing, or making adjustments to the types and amounts of investments you hold.
+If you don't rebalance, your portfolio could have a risk level that no longer aligns with your goal and strategy.

 Read more: A tactical guide to rebalancing your portfolio.